 Bees are versatile and adaptable insects, happy to live in a wide range of habitats.
-That gives you plenty of options when it comes to choosing the right location for a beehive.
+Beekeepers have many options for choosing the right location for a beehive.

-Although you don’t need expansive land with endless flowers to set up a beehive, there are some best practices worth following.
+Although you don’t need expansive land with endless flowers to set up a beehive, some best practices are worth following.
 We’ve pulled together our favorite tips on where to place a beehive for best results.
-Follow our advice and you’ll have a happier, honey-producing colony that’s easier to keep and less likely to swarm.
+Follow our advice, and you’ll have a happier, honey-producing colony that’s easier to keep and less likely to swarm.

 Where should I place a beehive?

-This ideal place for a beehive is on a level surface that drains well and is near water and flowers.
+The ideal place for a beehive is on a level surface that drains well and is near water and flowers.
 Shelter from the wind and some degree of shade will also help keep your colony happy.
-Of course, the hive should be in a safe place away from the public and you’ll need to tend to the hive, easy access is essential.
+The hive should be easy for the beekeeper to access but in a safe place away from the public.

 13 tips for placing a beehive

 The following tips for hive placement will help you find the right spot for your colony.
-Ticking off all these criteria is a tough ask, so don’t feel that you must.
-Your bees will adjust to the conditions you provide.
+Ticking off all these criteria isn’t essential, as bees will adjust to the conditions provided.

 1. Check local laws

 Before you make any decisions about hive location, research your city’s legal guidelines.
-You may need a permit that requires the hive to be a minimum distance from public walkways.
-They may also have to be kept out of sight.
+Check the local permit requirements and policies, like minimum distance from public walkways.
+The hive may need to be kept out of sight.

 You’ll find that some municipalities encourage the keeping of bees while others still outlaw it.